bringauto/external-server-integration-tests/README.md

 ## Choosing the implementations to be tested

-In the `config/tests/config.json` file, set the following:
+In the `config/tests/config.json` file, there are following fields:

 - `EXTERNAL_SERVER_IMAGE` - the Docker image of the External Server implementation to be tested
 - `FLEET_PROTOCOL_HTTP_API_IMAGE` - the Docker image of the Fleet Protocol HTTP API implementation to be used for the tests

+For each replace the `<path-to-docker-image>` with the path to the Docker image.

 # Running the tests